-The County anticipates receiving Local Fiscal Year 2023 homelessness prevention funding through the Maryland Homelessness Solutions Program (HSP) to continue the following prevention programs.
-In Local Fiscal Year 2022, the County received approximately \$102,000 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
+The County anticipates receiving Local Fiscal Year 2024 homelessness prevention funding through the Maryland Homelessness Solutions Program (HSP) to continue the following prevention programs.
+In Local Fiscal Year 2023, the County received approximately \$112,500 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
 These funds were used to provide short-term rental and utility assistance, as well as financial assistance to divert individuals away from the shelter system and into sustainable housing.

-In response to the COVID-19 crisis, the County provided over \$25 million in funding from multiple sources to prevent homelessness in calendar year 2021.
-Recently, the County received an additional allocation of approximately \$6 million of Emergency Rental Assistance (ERAP 1 & 2) funding from the State of Maryland and will continue to operate an Eviction Prevention Program (EPP) in Local Fiscal Year 2023.
-The County will continue to seek additional funding from other resources.
-The program will also continue to utilize entitlement CDBG-CV and County funds to support the program.
-The EPP provides temporary rental and utility assistance for eligible renters whose income has been impacted by the COVID-19 public health crisis.
+In response to the COVID-19 crisis, the County provided over \$30 million in funding from multiple sources to prevent homelessness in calendar year 2022.
+In FY24, the County hopes to continue a scaled down version of the Eviction Prevention Program.
+The County will continue to expend previously awarded funds as well as seek additional funding from the County.
 This emergency assistance is to prevent evictions and utility turn-off with the goal of the program being to keep families housed.
-It is estimated that in Local Fiscal Year 2023, the EPP will serve approximately 600 low to moderate income households.
+It is estimated that in Local Fiscal Year 2024, the EPP will serve approximately 350 low to moderate income households.

 The County has developed discharge plans and strategies to prevent vulnerable individuals being discharged from a publicly funded institution - such as foster care, hospitals, mental health programs, and/or jail - from becoming homeless.
 DSS is responsible for implementing discharge planning for children in foster care.
 The goal of the County is to make sure every child has a permanent supportive connection before they age out of care.
-Although there are no publically funded hospitals or health care facilities in the County, the two privately funded hospitals work with DSS to help ensure individuals leaving these facilities are not released into homelessness.
-Both, Baltimore Washington Medical Center and Anne Arundel Medical Center employ social workers to link patients to services prior to discharge.
+Although there are no publicly funded hospitals or health care facilities in the County, the two privately funded hospitals work with DSS to help ensure individuals leaving these facilities are not released into homelessness.
+Both Baltimore Washington Medical Center and Anne Arundel Medical Center employ social workers to link patients to services prior to discharge.
 The inpatient hospital treatment team completes a needs assessment upon entry into the facility and develops a treatment plan that addresses needs such as mental health, housing, substance abuse, job skills, and life skills.
 The Mental Health Agency also employs aftercare service workers who provide the local link between psychiatric hospitals, residential treatment facilities and community resources to ensure effective discharge planning.

 The Health General Article, 10-809 Annotated Code of Maryland, prohibits discharges from State mental health facilities to homelessness.
 The County makes every effort to prevent individuals exiting the County detention centers from becoming homeless.
-The two detention centers in the County provide case management, including discharge planning, to all individuals sentenced for a time period of greater than seven days.
-Detainees are referred to internal GED training, job training, drug treatment, and other life skills courses in order to prepare for their exit from the detention center.
+The two detention centers in the County provide case management, including discharge planning, to all individuals sentenced for a period of greater than seven days.
+Detainees are referred to internal GED training, job training, drug treatment, and other life skills courses to prepare for their exit from the detention center.
 Detainees with mental illness are referred to the State funded Mental Health Jail Project, which links inmates to services and housing upon discharge from the jail.
-The Detention Center hosts on-site community service fairs to link inmates to programs, services and housing options upon release.
+The Detention Center hosts on-site community service fairs to link in-mates to programs, services and housing options upon release.